scamanderoffl/CPP-Problem-Solving/Sliding Window Method/Longest substring with unique characters/README.md

 Output Format:

-Print the length of the longest substring.
+Print the length of the longest substring

 Sample Input 0